mimuw-jnp2-rust/project-matrix-busters/GUIDE.md

 \xrightarrow{\substack{w_{1} - \frac{32}{13}w_{3}\\w_{2} + \frac{8}{13}w_{3}}} \left[\begin{array}{cccc}1 & 0 & 0 & -\frac{171}{67}\\0 & 1 & 0 & \frac{294}{67}\\0 & 0 & 1 & -\frac{485}{134}\end{array}\right]
 ```

+Producing a echelon row form is a very tedious task, but with this calculator, it is as easy as clicking a button.
+It may be very useful for students, as it can be used to create LaTeX for their homework.

 ## GUI editor

 GUI editor is a graphical interface for creating matrices and scalars.
 To open it click on `Add matrix` or `Add scalar`